Skip to main content

 JSON

-Structured data suitable for SIEM ingestion or custom tooling:
+Structured data suitable for SIEM ingestion or custom tooling.
+IOCs are grouped by category:

 {